Prince Harry supports new mental health toolkit to help first responders overseas

 Peak Fortem is the most recent mental health initiative that Prince Harry has supported, though the Duke of Sussex has also previously launched a partnership with the UK’s Ministry of Defence to help improve the mental health of the armed forces.

-He and Prince William and Catherine, Duchess of Cambridge also launched Heads Together (opens in new tab).
+He and Prince William and Catherine, Duchess of Cambridge also launched Heads Together.
 The Heads Together campaign was established to help change the national conversation on mental wellbeing.

-Emma is a Senior Lifestyle Writer with six years of experience working in digital publishing.
-Her specialist areas including literature, the British Royal Family and knowing all there is to know about the latest TV shows on the BBC, ITV, Channel 4 and every streaming service out there.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, you can find Emma cooking and watching yet more crime dramas.
+Emma is a Royal Editor with eight years experience working in publishing.
+Her specialist areas include the British Royal Family, ranging from protocol to outfits.
+Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, Emma enjoys cooking, long walks and watching yet more crime dramas!